ap4347/2102/docs/01-Lecture.md

 ## R as a Calculator: Operators {-}

 An operator is a symbol that tells R to perform specific mathematical or logical manipulations.
-R language is rich it built-in operators and provides the following types of operators:
+R language is rich with its built-in operators and provides the following types of operators:

 * Arithmetic Operators